 Please review our current safety standards and procedures, found below, prior to your next visit.

 If you have any questions, feel free to reach out: email@example.com

 PLEASE NOTE: Lack of compliance from any visitor, regardless of their vaccination status, will not be tolerated.
-Failure to cooperate with our team, who are assisting with implementing and coordinating provincial policies, will result in being asked to leave and failure to access our facility.
+Failure to cooperate with our team, who are assisting with implementing and coordinating provincial policies, will result in expulsion from the Facility.

 COVID SAFETY PROTOCOLS

 - Vaccine screening will no longer be required to enter the facility as of March 1, 2022